Insurgency in Balochistan: Afghanistan

 Daoud Khan ended hostilities against Pakistan following the 1975 Panjshir Valley uprising led by Ahmad Shah Massoud against Khan's government.
 Visiting Pakistan in 1976, and again in 1978, Daoud Khan expressed his desire for peace between the two countries.
 In 1978, however, he was removed from office by a communist coup in 1978, after which Nur Muhammad Taraki seized power and established the Democratic Republic of Afghanistan.
 Nur Muhammad Taraki reopened the Baloch training camps in Afghanistan and once again started offering arms and aid to Baloch rebels.

 According to WikiLeaks cables published in 2010, the then-president of Afghanistan, Hamid Karzai, had been providing shelter to Brahumdagh Bugti for several years.
 Brahumdagh Bugti, along with some 20 separatists, had fled to Afghanistan in 2006, and his presence in Afghanistan had created tensions between Pakistan and Afghanistan.
 In 2007 Pakistan's president, Pervaiz Musharraf, stated that Bugti was freely travelling between Kabul and Kandahar, raising money and planning attacks against Pakistani security forces.
 Musharraf repeatedly asked Hamid Karzai to hand over Bugti, which Karzai refused to do.
 In public, Afghan officials denied providing shelter to Bugti, but later, following a 2009 meeting between UN officials and Karzai, admitted that Bugti was indeed living in Kabul.
 While speaking to The Guardian, Bugti admitted that he was leading the fight against Pakistan's army.
 In 2010 he travelled to Switzerland and took up residence there.
 In 2017, his request for political asylum was rejected by Swiss authorities on the grounds that he had been linked to "incidents of terrorism, violence and militant activities".

-The Chief of Frontier Corps troops in Balochistan, Major General Obaidullah Khan Khattak, said in June 2012 that "over 30 militant camps" had been established in Afghanistan.
-The camps receive support from Afghanistan and are used "to launch terrorist and anti-state activities in Balochistan".
+In June 2012, the then-Chief of the Frontier Corps troops in Balochistan, Major General Obaidullah Khan Khattak, said that "over 30 militant camps" had been established in Afghanistan, which receive support from Afghanistan and are used "to launch terrorist and anti-state activities in Balochistan".
 Malik Siraj Akbar, a Washington-based analyst, states that Afghanistan has always been a relatively safe hideout for the Baloch nationalist militants.

 On 25 December 2018, Aslam Baloch, alias Achu, and six other Baloch Liberation Army (BLA) commanders were killed in a suicide attack in Kandahar, Afghanistan.
 A BLA spokesman confirmed their deaths.
-Afghan officials stated that General Abdul Raziq Achakzai had housed Aslam Baloch and other separatist in Kandahar for years.
+Afghan officials stated that General Abdul Raziq Achakzai had housed Aslam Baloch and other separatists in Kandahar for years.
 Moreover, the Afghan news channel TOLOnews reported that Aslam Baloch had been residing in Afghanistan since 2005.
-According to Kandahar police chief Tadin Khan Achakzai, Aslam Baloch and Abdul Raziq Achakzai were 'close friends' and that 'Afghans will continue supporting separatist groups in their fight against the government of Pakistan'.
+According to Kandahar police chief Tadin Khan Achakzai, Aslam Baloch and Abdul Raziq Achakzai were "close friends" and that "Afghans will continue supporting separatist groups in their fight against the government of Pakistan".